ghiscoding/angular-validation/readme.md

 ## Requirements
 Angular-Validation requires the element that will use validation to have a `name=""` attribute, so that it can use this name to associate a `<span>` for error displaying.
 For example: `<input name="input1" ng-model="input1" validation="validator1" />`.

 *The necessity of `name=""` attribute is new since version 1.3.4+, prior to this change we were asking the user to create his own `<span>` for error displaying.
-To make it more clear, the `<span>` is now optional, but the `name=""` attribute becomes mandatory and will throw an error if omitted*
+For a better understanding, the `<span>` is now optional, but the `name=""` attribute becomes mandatory and will throw an error if omitted*

 ## Some Working Examples